UAE unhappy as PCB doesn’t allow Pak players for T10

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan has been holding its home series and most of the Pakistan Super League matches in the UAE for the last many years, but the country seems at odds with PCB at a time when international cricket is returning to Pakistan.
+KARACHI: Pakistan has been holding its home series and most of the Pakistan Super League matches in the United Arab Emirates (UAE) for the last many years, but the country seems at odds with Pakistan Cricket Board (PCB) at a time when international cricket is returning to Pakistan.

 The Emirates Cricket Board (ECB) has robustly protested the PCB's decision to not allow Pakistani players to participate in the T10 League.
 And several accounts suggest that, according to the PCB at least, the decision to revoke the NOCs came from the board patron and Prime Minister Imran Khan.